jvalderrama/devo/README.md

 ```

 Configure your Multibranch Job I - Repository

 ![Jenkins Multibranch Configuration 1](/images/MultibranchJobConfiguration1.png)

 Configure your Multibranch Job II - Jenkinsfile

 ![Jenkins Multibranch Configuration 2](/images/MultibranchJobConfiguration2.png)

-Execute with any change made in the repository
+Execute with Jenkins pipeline with any change made in the repository

 ![Jenkins Pipeline_Execution](/images/PipelineExecution.png)

 # 3. IaC and K8s

-In order to update the host/port configuration application file forRabbitMQ Server has been created an Ansible recipe
+In order to update the host/port configuration application file for RabbitMQ Server has been created an Ansible recipe
-who can be parametrized with hosts/port/destination but at the same time it has **defaults** configuration variables and
+who can be parametrized with hosts/port and also a destination, but at the same time it has its own **defaults**
-can be managed through and **static**  or **template** file.
+configuration variables and can be managed through and **static** or **template** file generated.

 ## Run the playbook

 Got to **devo/ansible** folder and run the next command, before it check the file **all.yaml** to define your custom variables

 ```
 ansible-playbook -i hosts.yaml all.yaml --connection=local -vv
 ```

 Executed playbook

 ![Jenkins Pipeline_Execution](/images/UpdateRabbitMQConfigFile.png)

 ## EC2 Instance

-By other hand a EC2 instance need to be created, therefore a terraform plan is given:
+By other hand a EC2 instance needs to be created, therefore a terraform recipe is given:

 Go to **devo/terraform** folder